choiboi/CSC318-Smardrobe/README.md

 In this project we will not branching out and instead use the default `master` branch.
 Since, we are only using the `master` branch this will be like SVN where we will have conflicts if one does not update their local branch before committing.
 Therefore, I suggest people to notify every team members via Facebook group page or any other form of communication that you made changes and it has been pushed into the repository.

 When committing, please do not commit `/bin` files and hidden mac files (for example `.DS_STORE`).
 If you do, you can easily remove it by using the commands below.
-My useful TIP is to use `$ git status` command when committing and/or adding.
+My useful **tip** is to use `$ git status` command when committing and/or adding.

 ### Project Folder Structure
 * `Android` folder contains all the source code for the Android application.
-These code will be rarely used, and only be touched to try the application on Android.
+These code will be rarely used, and only to be touched to try the application on Android.
 It can be easily imported into ADT.
 * `Webpages` folder will contain our project work and `Webpages` root folder will contains all our html files.
 * `Webpages/js-framework` and `Webpages/css-framework` contains all the open source files (for example jQuery) that will be used for this project.
 * `Webpages/css` and `Webpages/js` contains all the css and js files that we create for this project.